ElinamLLC/SharpVectors/Docs/Home.md

 ![](Home_WpfTestSvgSample.png)

 ### WPF W3C Test Suite
 This is an application for viewing the W3C Test Suite compliant results.
 It has two panes: top and bottom.
 The top pane is the generated WPF output, the bottom pane is the W3C expected output image.
 By the test results, this is the most complete SVG reader for WPF.

 ![](Home_WpfW3cSvgTestSuite.png)

+## Credits

+SharpVectors uses source codes from articles and other open source projects.
+We wish to acknowledge and thank the authors of these great articles and projects
+* [SharpVectorGraphics (aka SVG#)](https://sourceforge.net/projects/svgdomcsharp/) by SVG# Team of Developers (SourceForge)
+* [WPF Zooming and Panning Control](https://www.codeproject.com/KB/WPF/zoomandpancontrol.aspx) by Ashley Davis (CodeProject)
+* [Render Text On A Path With WPF](https://msdn.microsoft.com/en-us/magazine/dd263097.aspx) by Charles Petzold (MSDN Magazine - December 2008)